nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 `$$ \hat{f}_{v,t} = c_{v,t} / C_t $$`

 `$ \hat{f}_{v,t} $` is an *estimate* of the actual frequency of the variant.
-The sample files contain millions of sequences, but these are just a random sample of the billions of yeasts growing in the turbidostat.
+The sample files contain millions of samples, but these are just a random sample of the *billions* of yeasts growing in the turbidostat.
 The larger the sample, the more certain we can be about the frequencies of variants in the population, but the size of sample files vary.